adamcooke/potamus/README.md

 * `remote_name` - the name of the authoritative remote for your repository (defaults to `origin`).

 * `branch_for_latest` - when pushing for the named branch a tag named latest will also be created (defaults to `master`).

+* `buildkit` - if set to true, the build command will be instructed to use Docker BuildKit

+* `build_options` - an array of additional options to provide to the docker build command